SpenceKonde/ATTinyCore/README.md

 ### Assembler Listing generation

 In version 1.2.2 and later, Sketch -> Export compiled binary will generate an assembly listing in the sketch folder; this is particularly useful when attempting to reduce flash usage, as you can see how much flash is used by different functions.
-In 2.0.0 and later it gemnerates a memory map of dubious utility/
+In 2.0.0 and later it gemnerates a memory map.
+Tools submenu options which impact the compiled binary will be encoded in the name that the files are given.

 ### Link-time Optimization (LTO) support